 Jess has not only made music her career, but she also considers it the biggest, most important component in her life.
 Since 2012, she has experimented with the darker shades of electronic music finding her niche in deep - and dubby - tech house and techno.
 During the last year, she has gained popularity in the border, playing clubs such as Club 301, Sumatra Lounge, The Network and Monarch, among others.

 In the past year, she has taken on piano instruction and learned sight-reading in an attempt to reach one of her short term goals: to delve into music production.
-Upon completion of her Master’s Degree next year, she aims to establish her own public relations agency where she hopes to represent DJs and producers and in this way, encompass all areas of the music industry into her life and career.
+Upon completion of her Master’s Degree this summer, she aims to establish her own public relations agency where she hopes to represent DJs and producers and in this way, incorporate all areas of the music industry into her life and career.